linas/i370-bigfoot/README.md

   unix is annoying: normal unix shells expect character-mode access.
   There are two ways to get character-mode ttys/ptys:

-  -- Get a tty interface by using Paul Edwards characer-mode Hercules
+  -- Get a tty interface by using Paul Edwards character-mode Hercules
      device: its like the 3215, but does characters.
 A Linux kernel tty driver would need to to be written for that.
 The current raw-3215 driver does not use the kernel tty subsystem.